Basem101/auth/readme.md

 		- Use-case: verify token --> protected Resources Access
 	- Use bcrypt to compare candidate-password with the stored password - DON'T DECODE THE PASSWORD TO COMPARE. instead hash candidate-password and compare hashed passwords.
 6. Use the created strategies as a middleware in router.js to protect resources/routes

+Authentication (Front-End):
+- we will be using create-react-app npm package to create react boilerplate
+	- npm install -g create-react-app
+	- make sure you are inside auth root directory.
+	- create-react-app client --> will create clinet directory and install all react dependencies

+- install dependencies (react-router, redux, react-redux, redux-form, axios, redux-thunk)
+	- cd client
+	- npm install
+- npm run start (to run development server)